Scale-by-scale kinetic energy budgets in multiphase turbulence: Conclusions

-Secondly, conditionning the KHM equation in either the liquid and gas phase have revealed the primordial role played by pressure transport.
+Secondly, conditioning the KHM equation in either the liquid and gas phase have revealed the role played by pressure transport.
 The latter was found to act as a gain (loss) of scale-by-scale kinetic energy for the lighter (heavier) fluid.
 In the gas phase, the contribution due to pressure can also severely exceed the one of the forcing mechanism which is used to maintain the flow at statistically steady state.
 This additional pressure power is compensated by the viscous term.
+For the liquid-gas mixture also i.e. $\mathbb{C}\equiv\mathbb{T}$, a non-zero contribution arises from the pressure term.
+We refer to this term as the baropycnal work, following \cite{Aluie2011,Aluie2013}.
+It is not clear however at this stage whether it is merely an artefact of the Favre averaging or whether it has a genuine physical significance.

 Thirdly, we have shown that the physics of bubbles are very different to that of drops.
 This conclusion arises as soon as one considers different densities between the liquid and gas phases.
 Hence, the case with $R_\rho=1$ is a very special case that can hardly be extrapolated to situations with some, even moderate, density jumps.